aabbtree77/esp32-vpn/README.md

 - [x] MQTT server/broker, (mosquitto on Ubuntu within Wi-Fi).

-- [ ] Remote desktop control, e.g. Remmina.
+- [ ] Remote desktop control, e.g. ~~Remmina~~.
+Does not work with certain ISPs, need a free hole punching solution but that demands an external server.

 - [ ] Android MQTT client.
+Optional, the app called MQTT Dash seems to be alright/long living.

-Optional: Android apps and the 3rd party cloud broker free plans come and go.
+- [ ] External/nonlocal/3rd party cloud broker.
+This is quite a hassle, free plans come and go.

 - [x] Resilience/robustness w.r.t. a lost Wi-Fi connection.

-- [ ] Coding a final application.
+- [x] Coding a minimal application.
 An example **mqtt_dht_sync_prod** shows broadcasting temperature, air humidity and soil humidity with LED control, for now.

+The main conclusion so far: Drop this entirely in favour of the ESP RainMaker cloud for global connectivity, leave it as it is for building local wireless ESP networks.
+Focus on open source hole punching for the sake of learning something new and interesting.

 ## Some Photos